 Go through the list of points to consider before buying a self-testing machine.

 If you think you meet the criteria and it would improve your quality of life, make an appointment and discuss this with the medical professional who manages your anticoagulation.

 - If they are willing to supervise your training and draw up an INR management plan, you should look into buying the self-testing machine.

 - Plan and implement your training sessions with your supervisor.
-As well as receiving training and education from your GP or anticoagulation clinic, there is an online e-learning tool that can help teach you how to use the CoaguChek XS machine yourself.
-As part of the course, you will learn how to carry out a test successfully, the importance of calibrating the machines and learn more about anticoagulation.
-For more information visit the Coaguchek Academy website.
+As well as receiving training and education from your GP or anticoagulation clinic, there is a webpage provided by Roche Diagnostics that can help teach you how to use the CoaguChek XS machine yourself.

 - Once you have received the training, and your anticoagulation professional is satisfied that you are capable and comfortable performing the tests yourself and recording them correctly, you should be asked to sign a written contract setting out your individual management plan.